microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ```

 #### Pack Solution from repository
 While our extracted solution is ideal for version control it's not going to help us with importing our solution into downstream environments.
-We will need to pack the solution up, essentially reversing the extraction process a
+We will need to pack the solution up, essentially reversing the extraction to recreate our original zip file.

 ```YAML
 - powershell: |
     Start-Process tools/CoreTools/SolutionPackager.exe `